Guest and retreat accommodationThe Friary of St Francis

 How to Book

-Those hoping to stay as residential guests should address their enquiries to the Guest Brother, and individuals and groups planning a day visit need to contact the Guardian.
+Those hoping to stay as residential guests should address their enquiries to the Guest Brother.

 Receipt of a completed booking form and a non-returnable booking fee confirms the reservation.

 The brothers take turns to cook alongside their other duties.
 We are limited in our ability to offer many alternative diets and do not keep specialist food items but we can provide vegetarian, vegan or medically necessary diets (e.g. dairy free) by arrangement.
 Guests are asked to make such needs clear when they book and we are not able to cater simply for personal preferences in the sharing of our family meals together.
 However, guests often comment favourably on the food served!

 We welcome all people to the Friary and offer you our Franciscan hospitality.
 It is important to us that you come and share our life, whatever your circumstances.
 We do not charge for your visit but would be glad to accept any donation towards the cost of running the friary and its ministry.
 Our suggested donations can be found here.
 As a registered charity we are able to reclaim tax on these donations, from UK taxpayers who are willing to sign a Gift Aid declaration.
 Gift Aid information and forms are available from the Guest Brother or Bursar.

 For information about how to get to us, click on the links below: